MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

 * 620x620 (2x scale)
 * 1240x1240 (4x scale)

-The store logo icon is shown in app installer, Windows Partner Center, the “Report an app” option in the Store, and the “Write a review” option in the Store.
+The store logo icon is shown in app installer, Windows Partner Center, the "Report an app" option in the Store, and the "Write a review" option in the Store.

 ![Store Logo](../media/windows-image-store-logo.png)